-Species: The Grace's Warbler (Setophaga graciae) lives in montane type forest of mature pines and oaks.
-Spends most of its time feeding high up in pines, in search for insects, its main diet, always actively moving about.
-Population seems to be expanding its breeding range into the northern states.
-Is not in terms, when compared to other warblers, a long range migrant.
-Similar in appearance to the Yellow-throated Warbler which does not share the same North American regions.
+Species: The Grace's Warbler (Setophaga graciae) lives in montane-type forest of mature pines and oaks.
+It spends most of its time feeding high up in the pines, actively moving about, in search of insects which are its main diet.
+The population seems to be expanding its breeding range into the northern states.
+It is not, when compared to other warblers, a long range migrant.
+It has a similar appearance to the Yellow-throated Warbler, which does not share the same North American regions.

-Distinctions: The male has a bright yellow throat and upper breast, yellow supercilium, yellow crest below eye.
+Distinctions: The male has a bright yellow throat and upper breast, yellow supercilium, yellow crest below the eye.
 Bluish-gray crown, nape, back and tail.
-Bluish-gray and black wings with two white wing bars.
-White stomach and under tail coverts, bold black streaks on flanks.
-The female is similar to the male, as is the juveniles, but duller in appearance.
+Bluish-gray and black wings with two white wingbars.
+White stomach and undertail coverts, bold black streaks on flanks.
+The female is similar to the male, as are the juveniles, but duller in appearance.

 Voice: Single call note, song sound like "che, che, che..., repeated over.

 Nesting: Three to five creamy white coloured eggs, with brown markings.
-The nest is built high in mature conifers.
-Nest is composed of strips of bark, rootlets, leaves, and lined with fine grasses and hairs.
+The nest is built high in mature conifers and is composed of strips of bark, rootlets, leaves and lined with fine grasses and hairs.

 |B L||W W||W||Family||Latin Name|